GregUtas/robust-services-core/README.md

-The numeric string _yymmdd-hhmmss_ is appended to the names of these files to record the time when the system initialized (for the _console_ file and initial _log_ file) or the time of the preceding restart (for a subsequent _log_ file).
+The numeric string _yymmdd-hhmmss_ is appended to the names of these files to record the time when the system initialized (for the _console_ file and initial _log_ file) or the time of the most recent restart (for a subsequent _log_ file).

 ## Developing an application

 The easiest way to use RSC as a framework is to create a static library below RSC's _src_ directory.
+The [_app_](src/app) directory has been provided for this purpose.
 Simply use whatever subset of RSC that your application needs.
 This will always include the namespace `NodeBase` (in the [_nb_](src/nb) directory).
 It might also include `NetworkBase` (in the [_nw_](src/nw) directory) and `SessionBase` (in the [_sb_](src/sb) directory).
 Using a new